neerajadhav/GoalForge/README.md

 # GoalForge: AI-Powered Goal Management Platform

 GoalForge is a full-stack web application designed to help users define ambitious goals and transform them into clear, actionable, and time-managed step-by-step plans, automatically generated with the power of AI.
-Developed collaboratively by a team of frontend and backend interns under expert mentorship, GoalForge combines productivity and artificial intelligence for personal and professional success.
+GoalForge combines productivity and artificial intelligence for personal and professional success.

 ## Screenshots